-If you want to use your pergola for a dining area, make sure that you choose a size that allows your table and chairs to sit comfortably underneath.
+If you want to use your pergola for a dining area, make sure you choose a size that allows your table and chairs to sit comfortably underneath.
 It helps to set up your space and then mark out the ideal pergola size with paint, chalk, or string.
-Allow extra space for people to push chairs out from the table, making sure that they can do so without bumping into the pergola frame.
+Allow extra space for people to push chairs out from the table, ensuring they can do so without bumping into the pergola frame.

 Ease of installation

 Due to their size and the requirement for heavy overhead pieces, pergola kits almost always require two or more people to assemble.
 Having a ladder or two nearby can make the process easier, as people don’t have to hold heavy beams overhead as much.

 The easiest to install pergola kits have pre-drilled holes and pre-cut pieces.
 Assembly instructions with diagrams, online tutorials, and company support can also make installation much more straightforward.
 It may be worth hiring a professional to do the literal heavy lifting for you for the trickiest setups.

 If you are considering a pergola to spruce up your yard, chances are you value outdoor entertaining and comfort.
 A pergola kit that has built-in seating or a table creates not just a comfortable place in the shade but an all-inclusive retreat for you or your guests to enjoy.
 Other extra features worth considering include architectural details on the support columns, decorative privacy screens, or intricate latticework overhead.